On This Page

 Example - Enabling PFC with priority 3 on port 1/1:

-Several ingress and egress counters per priority are supported.
+MLNX_OFED driver supports several ingress and egress counters per priority.
 Run ethtool -S to get the full list of port counters.

 Note: The Pause counters in ConnectX-4 are visible via ethtool only for priorities on which PFC is enabled.